dill/ridgeds/notes.md

 Last one is probably most interesting to most people.

+Thoughts:
-How do we simulate these situations?
+  * How do we simulate these situations?
+  * Not really a problem if we don't select the variable by AIC?

 ## 1. Covariates correlated with distance